Explore Science-first Philosophy

 TST Positions Series

 The split separates our ideas and the material world.
-Rational ideas must be internally coherent, but only empirical contact with reality justifies belief.
+To live in harmony with nature, embrace the idea that our rational ideas must be internally coherent, but only empirical contact with reality justifies belief.

 There is a split between the material world and our ideas about it.

-This article outlines the metaphysical commitments of TST.
-It clarifies what is meant by a mind-independent reality, the split between the material world and our descriptions of it, what it means to say “absolute truths exist in nature,” and how human mental constructs relate to all of this.
+The metaphysical commitments of TST clarifies what is meant by a mind-independent reality, the split between the material world and our descriptions of it.
+What it means to say “absolute truths exist in nature,” and how human mental constructs are ideas and relate to nature.

 The position is straightforward but carefully nuanced.
 It rejects idealism without collapsing into naïve realism.
 It affirms realism while maintaining fallibilism.
 At its core, the commitments are simple and explicit: